andriustheviking/unreal-notes/unreal-engine-notes.md

 - Can be animated.

+- Meshes that use the same skeleton can use the same animations.

 - **Sockets** used to attach meshes to skeletal meshes

 ## Animation Blueprint

-- Controls the animation of a skeletal mesh
+- Controls the animation to a specific skeletal mesh.
+The skeleton is selected when the ABP is created

 - **Note:** Remember to assign the **AnimationBlueprint** to the Character BP